-Most people do not realize that they’re not including nearly enough vegetables in their diet.
-On top of including vegetables in your diet, it’s important to realize that all vegetables aren’t created equal.
+Most people don’t realize they’re not including nearly enough vegetables in their diet.
+On top of eating enough vegetables, it’s also important to realize that not all veggies are created equal.

-We like to encourage everyone to fill ½ of their plate with nutrient rich non-starchy vegetables in a range of color.
-Non-starchy vegetables contain very little naturally occurring sugar and are rich in fiber making them slow to digest.
-These nutrient dense colorful delights are packed with vitamins and minerals that are necessary for growth, restoration/repair, metabolic processes that occur at the cellular level.
+We recommend filling half your plate with nutrient rich non-starchy vegetables in a range of colors.
+Non-starchy vegetables contain very little naturally occurring sugar and are rich in fiber, making them slow to digest.
+These nutrient-dense, colorful delights are packed with vitamins and minerals that are necessary for growth, restoration, and repair (metabolic processes that occur at the cellular level).
 They also have magnificent cancer fighting properties!
-Some of our favorite non-starchy vegetables are below:

 - Red/Green/Yellow/Orange Peppers

 - Water Chestnut

 - Bok Choy